bsdpozzo/ASSESSING-BASIS-RISK-IN-MARGIN-INSURANCE-FOR-BEEF-CATTLE-FARMING-IN-BRAZIL/README.md

 - The methodological framework follows the international literature on basis risk and margin insurance, adapted to the Brazilian beef cattle sector.

 ## Reproducibility
-To reproduce the results, run the scripts according to the analysis of interest:
+To reproduce the results, run the scripts:

-1. `risco_base_1.R` — federal-level price-based simulations
+- `basis_risk.R` — federal-level price-based simulations
-2. `risco_base_2.R` — state-level price-based simulations

 Ensure that all required R packages are installed and that the data files are correctly placed in the `data/` directory.